vk4ice/VK-DMR/README.md

 TG1911 (Links two ARNSW funded repeaters in Far North Qld)

-Port Macquarie have announced they will be commissioning a repeater for DMR (maybe co-sited with VK2RCN) I’m awaiting the final frequency assignment.
-It is pretty much ready to go in the codeplug, apart from the repeater’s frequencies.
+Port Macquarie have announced they will be commissioning a repeater for DMR (co-sited with VK2RCN) Codeplug is ready to go.
+Later, this repeater will be moved to it's own location and frequrncy assignment.

 Both, VHF and UHF DMR simplex frequencies are now in the Hotspot zones for quick access (TG99 Time slot1).
 They are called Sim_VHF and